miryamelizabeth/Twitter-Mental-Health/README.md

 # Twitter-Mental-Health
-This repository contains the materials related to the article "Extracting Mental Health Indicators from English and Spanish Social Media: A Machine Learning Approach".
+This repository contains the materials related to the article [Extracting Mental Health Indicators from English and Spanish Social Media: A Machine Learning Approach](https://ieeexplore.ieee.org/document/10315126).